 All of these jackets come highly recommended in reviews and are popular choices.

-I own this affordable £53.09 DHB jacket and love two things about it: It’s completely waterproof and it stuffs down nicely into a small enough size to store in my bag ready for the rain.
+I have owned a previous version of this affordable £42 dhb (£36 for the women) jacket and love two things about it: It’s completely waterproof and it stuffs down nicely into a small enough size to store in my bag ready for the rain.

-The jacket keeps me a little warmer than perhaps I would like but opening the under arm vents helps.
+The jacket is a little warmer than perhaps I would like due to the mesh lining but opening the under arm vents helps.
 It largely negates the need for a middle layer which sometimes isn’t such a bad thing.
+The mesh also stops the jacket sticking to you in hot weather.
 The well-sized waterproof back pocket is excellent for quick access to items and there’s also a couple of side pockets.

 Altura Night Vision Evo Jacket